W76: Design

-The Mk4 reentry vehicle is 130 cm long and 40 cm in diameter.
+The Mk4 reentry vehicle is 1300 mm and 400 mm in diameter.
 The dimensions of the W76 thermonuclear warhead are unknown.

-The W76-0 had a design yield of 100 kt.
-Its replacement, the W76-1, has a yield of 90 kt.
-The W76-2 has an estimated yield of 5 to 7 kt.
+The W76-0 had a design yield of 100 kilotons.
+Its replacement, the W76-1, has a yield of 90 kilotons.
+The W76-2 has an estimated yield of 5 to 7 kilotons.

 The W76-0 was fitted inside a Mk4 reentry vehicle (reentry body in US Navy parlance).
 The W76-1 and -2 are fitted inside the new Mk4A reentry vehicle.
 The reentry vehicle and warhead weight is estimated to be approximately 95 kg.

 During the W76-1 LEP, the warhead was fitted with a new MC4700 arming, fuzing and firing (AF&F) system, the so-called "super-fuze".
 The MC4700 AF&F system increases warhead kill probabilities against hard targets such as silos and bunkers.
 It achieves this by first calculating the range to the target outside of the atmosphere (i.e. before the atmosphere can alter the warhead's trajectory) and then continuously calculates its position on a line based on acceleration.

 If the contact fuze is actuated, such as falling short or striking on target, the warhead detonates.
 If the fuze calculates it has overshot the target, it detonates the warhead before it can leave the kill radius of the target.
 The kill radius is a sphere, not a circle.
 In comparison, a warhead without such a smart fuze would continue flying when overshooting a target, leaving the kill radius, where detonating would destroy the target, and impact the ground.
 This would actuate the impact fuze and detonate the warhead, outside of the kill radius.